Nacnud04/Break-In-Slope-Detection/Documentation/SlopeBreak.md

 # Break in slope detection and filtering algorithm

 ## 0. Removal of bad tracks & inadequate data
 Initially for each track the necessary data is extracted, then the along track distance is computed.
-Then, the exact intersection location of the track with the grounding line is processed and along track distance is referenced relevant to the grounding line (0 = intersection with gline).
+Next, the exact intersection location of the track with the grounding line is processed and along track distance is referenced relevant to the grounding line (0 = intersection with gline).

 Next, distance to the grounding line is computed for each point, and a butterworth filter of order `5` and cutoff `0.032` is applied to the flowslope.
 This seems to be standard for applications such as this.